When it comes to running your online store there are lots of behind the scenes tasks that help keep things running smoothly and efficiently.

 When you have regular meetings it helps everyone involved feel closer to the goals you have set for your business.

 Having fresh merchandise will help people return more frequently to your store.
-Plus when you stay at the front of your inventory you can make sure your high sellers remain available.
-That’s why reviewing your inventory is vital to your business, each week plan what new inventory needs to be made.
+Plus when you stay at the front of your inventory plan you can make sure your high sellers remain available.
+That’s why reviewing your inventory is vital to your business, each week plan any new inventory adjustments.

 Having fresh finds will also help your loyal customers continue to purchase from you.
 If you want to learn more about different customers and their journey read this post.